-Fireflies may be known for their glow power, but they’re not alone.
+Fireflies are sometimes called lightning bugs.
+They are known for their glow power, but they’re not alone.
 There are also deep-water fish and even bacteria that produce their own light.
-The fancy word for this phenomenon is “bioluminescence.”
+The fancy word for this is “bioluminescence.”

-Fireflies never need to worry about replacing a light bulb or paying the electric bill.
-Their eternal light source is totally internal.
-Each blip of light is produced by a chemical reaction between a special protein called luciferase, a pigment called luciferin, and oxygen.
-Once the chemical reaction begins, the result is a bright little light.
+Fireflies never need to worry about changing a light bulb or paying the electric bill.
+Their light source comes from inside!
+A chemical change makes each blip of light.
+The reaction occurs between a protein called luciferase, a pigment called luciferin, and oxygen.
+When they combine, the firefly glows!

-Most bioluminescent creatures glow constantly, a bit like a light bulb with no off switch.
-What makes fireflies — sometimes called lightning bugs — unique and rare is their ability to turn their lights on and off.
-Researchers believe fireflies turn on their lights by sending signals from their brains to special light organs in their abdomens, where the light-producing chemical reaction takes place.
+Most bioluminescent creatures glow all the time, like a light bulb with no off switch.
+What makes fireflies unique is how they turn their lights on and off.
+Researchers believe fireflies turn on their lights by sending signals from their brains to special light organs in their abdomens.
+Their abdomen is where the light-producing chemical reaction takes place.

 So why do fireflies spend so much time flipping the lights on and off?
 Fireflies are born knowing how to glow as larvae.
 Some people call them “glow worms.”

-Scientists believe bioluminescence serves a different purpose for larvae than it does for adult fireflies.
-Firefly larvae contain chemicals that are yucky or even toxic to other creatures.
-As wee worms, the light is more of a warning light that alerts anyone or anything on the hunt for a snack they may be better off looking elsewhere.
+Science believes bioluminescence serves a different purpose for larvae than it does for adult fireflies.
+The larvae contain chemicals that are yucky or even toxic to other creatures.
+As little worms, the light is more of a warning that alerts anything on the hunt for a snack that they should stay away.

-When it comes to adult fireflies, researchers believe bioluminescence serves two purposes: to attract a mate and to attract prey.
-Lightning bug blips happen in the blink of an eye, and while our eyes can’t tell the difference, female lightning bugs know what they’re looking for.
+For adult fireflies, science believes bioluminescence serves two purposes: to find a mate and to lure prey.
+Lightning bug blips happen in the blink of an eye.
+While we can’t tell the difference, female lightning bugs know what they’re looking for.

-Researchers have found that female lightning bugs prefer “flashy” males.
-Some species of females prefer to mate with males that have the longest flash, while others prefer males that flash the fastest.
+Research has found that female lightning bugs prefer “flashy” males.
+Some females prefer to mate with males that have the longest flash, while others prefer males that flash the fastest.

-This is an especially exciting discovery for the medical community.
-With further research, it may one day become possible to make cancer cells glow so researchers can easily track the effectiveness of different treatments.
+This is an exciting discovery for the world of medicine.
+With more research, we might be able to make cancer cells glow so researchers can easily track and kill them.